benjineering/engine/README.md

 # Locomotive Engine Extended

-## A forked version of LocomotiveCMS to allow including other engines
+## A forked version of LocomotiveCMS to allow the inclusion of other engines